 Katherine and her older sister, Philippa, were eventually given positions as ladies-in-waiting to members of the royal family.
 Philippa joined the household of Elizabeth de Burgh, wife of Lionel of Antwerp, where she met her future husband, the literary giant of the age, Geoffrey Chaucer.

 By 1365 Katherine was serving in the household of Blanche, Duchess of Lancaster, and her husband John of Gaunt, 3rd surviving son of Edward III and Philippa of Lancaster.
-Sometime before 1367 Katherine married a Lincolnshire knight, Sir Hugh Swynford of Coleby and Kettlethorpe, at St Clement Danes Church on the Strand, London.
-They had at least 2 children, Thomas and Blanche; John of Gaunt was Blanche’s godfather.
+Sometime before 1367 Katherine married a Lincolnshire knight, Sir Hugh Swynford of Coleby and Kettlethorpe, possibly at St Clement Danes Church on the Strand, London.
+They had at least 2 children, Blanche and Thomas (born May 1367 and September 1368, respectively); John of Gaunt was Blanche’s godfather.
+A third possible child was Margaret Swynford (born c.
+1369), who was nominated as a nun at Barking.
 Sir Hugh was a tenant of John of Gaunt’s and accompanied him to Europe in 1366 and 1370.

 In 1368 in order to avoid the plague, Blanche is said to have moved her family to Bolingbroke in the Lincolnshire countryside.
 By the end of summer, she was at Tutbury, where she died in childbirth in September, the same year.
 However, rather than leaving the household on Blanche’s death, Katherine was appointed governess to the 2 daughters of Gaunt and the late Duchess, Philippa and Elizabeth.